decentraland/documentation/content/creator/sdk7/interactivity/user-data.md

 Knowing the camera mode can be very useful to fine-tune the mechanics of your scene to better adjust to what's more comfortable using this mode.
 For example, small targets are harder to click when in 3rd person.

+{{< hint warning >}}
+**📔 Note**: Avoid referring to the `engine.CameraEntity` on the initial scene loading, because that can result in errors if the entity is not initialized yet.
+To avoid this problem, encapsulate the behavior in an async [`executeTask` block]({{< ref "/content/creator/sdk7/programming-patterns/async-functions.md#the-executetask-function" >}}).

+If you refer to this entity in a system, it will always be available, because the first execution of the system is called once the scene is already properly initialized.
+{{< /hint >}}

 ## Check if the player has the cursor locked